kubernetes-retired/kubedash/README.md

 To use Kubedash, the following are required:
 - A Kubernetes cluster of v1.0 or higher is operational and accessible from kubectl.
-- Heapster v0.18.0 is running as the `monitoring-heapster` service on the `default` namespace.
+- Heapster v0.18.0 is running as the `monitoring-heapster` service on the `kube-system` namespace.

 After cloning this repository, use the following command to create the Kubedash pod:

 `kubectl create -f deploy/kube-config.yaml`

-To access the Kubedash UI, visit the following URL: `https://<kubernetes-master>/api/v1/proxy/namespaces/default/services/kubedash/` where `<kubernetes-master>` is the IP address of the kubernetes master node.
+To access the Kubedash UI, visit the following URL: `https://<kubernetes-master>/api/v1/proxy/namespaces/kube-system/services/kubedash/` where `<kubernetes-master>` is the IP address of the kubernetes master node.

 ## Implementation